What led us here - Why we want a Union

 "I support UA staff unionizing because I support equity in the workplace, legal protections against unnecessary restructuring and unfair workloads, and UA staff having a unified voice regarding decisions that directly impact them."

 "I will be signing a card to form a UA staff union so we can finally join our colleagues—the organized faculty, adjuncts, and graduate student workers—that are so vital to our mission at UA.
 As a collective voice, we will have so much more power to advocate for better benefits and compensation.
 It's disheartening to watch my colleagues be overworked, under compensated, and under appreciated across community campuses.
-I am supportive of staff organizing so that myself and my coworkers can continue to do the good work we do in Alaska, while being able to afford to live and thrive in Alaska.."
+I am supportive of staff organizing so that myself and my coworkers can sustainably do the good work we do in Alaska, while being able to afford to live and thrive in Alaska."

 "Higher education is a heavily exploited field and UA is no different.
 By unionizing, we are collectively confirming our worth as the foundation of university operations and standing up for higher pay and better working conditions."